reinier/ThePanel/readme.md

 ### Config

-- Configurate your environment in 'bootstrap/start.php'
+- Rename 'start.default.php' to 'start.php' and edit the environment to your needs
 - Change config to your needs (app/config/*)

 ### Migrate database